SunnyZhiyangHe/sunnyzhiyanghe.github.io/_pages/about.md

 <!-- ## About -->

 Hi!
-This is Sunny (贺之阳), I am a graduate student at MIT advised by Professor [Peter Shor](https://math.mit.edu/~shor/) and [Anand Natarajan](https://www.mit.edu/~anandn/).
+This is Sunny He (贺之阳), I am a graduate student at MIT advised by Professor [Peter Shor](https://math.mit.edu/~shor/) and [Anand Natarajan](https://www.mit.edu/~anandn/).
 My research is in quantum computation, with a focus in quantum error correction.
 I believe quantum computational power is a fundamental new resource bestowed to us by nature, and quantum error correction is the procedure that refines this raw resource for use in applications.
 I hope my work contributes to the constructions and later improvements of truly fault-tolerant, large-scale quantum computers in not-too-many decades.

 Prior to grad school I was an undergrad at CMU.
 I worked in graph algorithms with Professor [Anupam Gupta](https://cs.nyu.edu/~anupamg/) and [Jason Li](https://q3r.github.io/), and combinatorics with Professor [Boris Bukh](https://www.borisbukh.org/) and [Michael Tait](https://sites.google.com/view/michaeltait).

 ## Paper Highlights

-- **Extractor architectures**: A blueprint for large-scale fault-tolerant QLDPC computers. [[Slides]](files/Extractors.pdf), [[Talk at QEC]](https://yale.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=06110e48-4bec-49c6-b499-b33000fe5424&start=3600.066)
+- **Extractor architectures**: A blueprint for large-scale fault-tolerant QLDPC computers.
+This work received the Charles W. and Jennifer C. Johnson Prize from MIT Math in 2026, awarded to one paper each year. [[Slides]](files/Extractors.pdf), [[Talk at QEC]](https://yale.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=06110e48-4bec-49c6-b499-b33000fe5424&start=3600.066)
 [Extractors: QLDPC Architecture for Efficient Pauli-Based Computation](https://arxiv.org/abs/2503.10390)

   <img src="/images/Extractor_Architecture.png" alt="Extractor Architecture" width="400">

 - Magic state distillation works!
-Our paper was just published in [Nature](https://www.nature.com/articles/s41586-025-09367-3).
+Our paper was published in [Nature](https://www.nature.com/articles/s41586-025-09367-3).
 [Experimental Demonstration of Logical Magic State Distillation](https://arxiv.org/abs/2412.15165)

   <img src="/images/MSD_main.png" alt="Logical magic state distillation with color code" width="600">